hyrmedia/DirigoEdge/README.md

 ## Getting Started

-1. Clone this repo with `git clone https://github.com/dirigodev/DirigoEdge.git`
+1. For the stable version, [grab the latest release](https://github.com/dirigodev/DirigoEdge/releases).
+For the latest (unstable) development version, clone this repo with `git clone https://github.com/dirigodev/DirigoEdge.git`

 2. Edit `web.config` file with your appopriate database connections.